-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Q249 in the search box to learn more about "Learning About How to Help a Child Cope With Grief."
+Enter Q249 in the search box to learn more about "Learning About How to Help a Child Cope With Grief".

-Current as of:
+Current as of: October 6, 2017

 Adam Husney, MD - Family Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.